William Barnard Rhodes: Major landowner

 In late 1839, in partnership with the mercantile firm of Daniel Cooper and James Holt, he went back to New Zealand to acquire land for cattle runs and set up trading stations.
 He acquired deeds to nearly two million acres.
 For the trading stations he placed agents and stock-in-trade at carefully chosen landings.
-For his own base he chose Wellington and in late 1840 built his premises in Te Aro and completed his own wharf, Wellington's first, the following year.
+For his own base he chose Wellington and in late 1840 built his premises in Te Aro and completed his wharf, Wellington's first, the following year.
 Rhodes lived by the eastern corner of the junction of Cuba Street and Manners Street.
 He bought out Cooper and Holt's share in 1850.

 Though his claims to the near two million acres were largely disallowed his 30,000 acres Heaton Park estate at Bulls had been a component.
 It is thought his acquisition of another 80,000 acres in the North Island could be an underestimate and to that should be added another 100,000 acres of grazing rights.
 Later, along with his younger brothers, their South Island estates stretched from Banks Peninsula to Otago.
-With similar holdings in the Hawkes Bay – East Coast regions they together controlled, by the 1850s, in excess of 300,000 acres.
+With similar holdings in the Hawkes Bay – East Coast regions they together controlled, by the 1850s, exceeding 300,000 acres.